 For non-OTPs this is determined by the LBHA/CSA/LAA and clinic provider.
 Any changes in provider services should include as appropriate the referral of clients to another program or alternative manner of providing services to clients in crisis.
-If a program is planning on closing or suspending all services, the Provider must pursuant to COMAR 10.63.06 submit a plan to BHA which must include how will clients will notified and transitioned to other programs, an emergency number for the provider, and location of medical records

 Any OTPs requesting clinic hour or service changes must receive approval from SAMHSA and the SOTA, who then notify the LBHA/CSA/LAA.
-However at this time, limiting hours or services at OTPs is not being routinely authorized without sufficient justification.
+However at this time limiting hours or services at OTPs is not being routinely authorized without sufficient justification.
 OTPs need to maintain normal hours in the event guest dosing is needed.